Open at Last!

 The shower setup was interesting, behind sort of a partition.
 We evidently got the accessible room, which made the bathroom nearly too large.
 Not exactly something to complain about!

-The hotel's restaurant may have been under construction, but the Castaneda Bar was open for the evening.
+But, the Castaneda Bar was open for the evening.

 The mural above the bar, was one of the surprises that came with restoration.
 Evidently, no one knew the mural was hiding under layers of plaster, until work began.